 As you can see, I wasn’t training in the gym.
 All of my workouts included only bodyweight exercises like squats, push-ups, dips, lunges, chin-ups, and burpees.
 I wasn’t doing any compound movements with barbells or dumbbells.

-Wearing a weighted vest all day long does help to “build muscle” and strength becasue it puts the muscle on constant resistance, especially the lower body.
-Studies have also shown that wearing a weighted vest can reduce muscle and strength loss, especially in the older population (source).
+Wearing a weighted vest all day long does help to build muscle and strength becasue it puts the muscle on constant resistance, especially the lower body.

 I got better at Tennis

 One of the ways I like to spend my recovery days is by playing tennis.
 I was wearing my weighted vest for every game.

 - Before the experiment, I wasn’t expecting any radical changes in regard to conditioning or speed.

 Here’s a photo of my recent tennis match with one of my buddies.

 - After carrying a loaded vest was that I was able not only to hit the ball harder but also got much quicker at the lateral movements.